Best Stocks for Inflation – 4 Companies to Beat the Market

 - Industry: Oil & Gas

-- “Toll Bridge” Advantage: “Best in class” breakeven price supported by solid investments.
+- “Toll Bridge” Advantage: Strong breakeven price supported by solid investments.

 It’s no secret gas prices are on the rise.
-Part of the reason why gas prices are soaring is because of the cost of crude oil, which rose above $85 a barrel just this past month.
+Part of the reason why gas prices are soaring is because of the cost of crude oil, which rose above $100 a barrel recently.
 And oil prices are higher on the disrupted supply/demand brought about by the pandemic.

 Although nobody likes paying more for gas, oil companies like Pioneer see higher profit margins.
 As a result of higher margins over the past year, the company is using the additional cash to improve its business.